 - The expense is wholly and exclusively for business purposes

 Examples of allowable expenses related to accountancy, legal and other professional fees are accountants, solicitors, surveyors, architects and other professional indemnity insurance premiums.
 Examples of non-allowable expenses are legal costs of buying property and large items of equipment.
 Additionally, the costs of settling tax disputes and fines for breaking the law are non-allowable.

 Sometimes expenditure is incurred for both business and private purposes.
 Expenditure for mixed private and business purpose is non-allowable expenditure.
 However, if you can separate between the business and private purposes, the business part can be included in the allowable expenses.

 VAT affects the amount that is included in the allowable expenses.
 Value added tax (VAT) is an indirect tax on transactions.
 It is a consumption tax that is charged on taxable supplies of goods and services made in the UK, by a taxable person, in the course of business.
 If the company is VAT registered, the net amount (expense less VAT) is used to reduce the turnover; however this can only be done if the VAT on the expense is recoverable.
 If the company is not VAT registered, the total amount spent on the expenses including VAT is used.

-If you have any questions or queries related to changing your company details, company formation or company secretarial services please email email@example.com or call us on 0844 893 0808.
+If you have any questions or queries related to allowable business expenses or tax services, company formations, company secretarial services or accounting services please email email@example.com or call us on 0844 893 0808.